vinayver198/pseudo_lidar/README.md

-# 3d detection on Pseudo lidar data using Frustum PointNet
+# 3d detection on Pseudo Lidar using Frustum PointNet